strapi/community-resources/Content and Writing/README.md

 This is one of my favourite definitions of Technical Writing:
 > Technical writing is an audience-centred means of communication that provides a reader with clear and easy access to information.

-It puts a focus on the audience which in our case are **developers** and describes what characteristics your content should possess - **clarity and accessibility**.
+It puts a focus on the audience which in our case are **developers** and describes what characteristics your content should possess - **clarity and universality**.

 #### Writing for Developers